FeMTTU/femus/README.md

 FEMuS
 ======

 Welcome to the FEMuS project!
-FEMuS is an opensource Finite Element C++ library built on top of Petsc which allows scientists to build and solve multiphysics problems with multigrid and domain decomposition techniques.
+FEMuS is an open-source Finite Element C++ library built on top of Petsc which allows scientists to build and solve multiphysics problems with multigrid and domain decomposition techniques.